-Screening for microbial biomarkers and analyzing microbiome profiles in clinical trials hold the potential of increased control and reduction of the risk resulting from varying drug responses.
+Screening for microbial biomarkers and analyzing microbiome profiles in studies hold the potential of increased control and reducing the risk resulting from a heterogenous population.
+Background data on the study cohort is generated to gain control and insight, and here microbiome data can be as relevant as other types of data.

-The concept of microbial biomarkers is a new avenue for gaining control in clinical trials and moving towards personalized medicine.
+The concept of microbial biomarkers is a new avenue for gaining control in clinical studies and moving towards personalized medicine.

 Biomcare’s biomarker platform opens this field and takes you from A to Z, from sampling to a list of ranked biomarkers.

 - A trusted partner for microbiome analysis